ferrywlto/cs-ticketing/README.md

     - Web - Blazor WASM front-end client.
     - UnitTests
     - Integration Tests
-    - E2E Tests - Selenium for testing UI behavior
+    - E2E Tests - Selenium for testing UI behavior - omitted due to time limit, will add after submission

 - It is arguably that we should have different independently deployable services for authentication user and ticket management.
 However for this project scale it is a bit over-engineering.
 Instead we will focus on separating concerns into isolated service and controller classes.
 - Due to the lack of user management, user and agent records are seeded during application startup.
 - We will use JWT with short exp for session management.